Second Lieutenant Walter Sidlowski on Omaha Beach, Normandy, after helping to rescue a group of soldiers after their landing craft sank on D-Day.

 As part of their Atlantic defenses, the Germans placed artillery pieces atop Pointe du Hoc, 100-foot cliffs overlooking Omaha and Utah beaches and the English Channel.
 Those artillery units could have annihilated Allied forces landing on the beaches below, but U.S. Army Rangers scaled the cliffs, seized the guns, and held the terrain against significant German counterattacks.
 The Rangers' efforts to secure Omaha Beach's left flank came at a tremendous loss of life.

-The mighty Atlantic Wall fell in a day
+The Atlantic Wall was breached in a day

-The 80 miles of the German Atlantic Wall that stretched along the coastline of France was believed to be impregnable by some commanders.
+The 80 miles of the German Atlantic Wall that stretched along the coastline of France were believed to be impregnable by some commanders.
 It fell in a single day—on June 6, 1944.

 The day produced 12 Medals of Honor